 People serve the Lord for many reasons.
-There are some people who serve the Lord because of legalism.
-They're afraid not to.
-They serve the Lord because they think that's what He requires if you're to get in the Kingdom.
+There are some people who serve the Lord because of legalism; they're afraid not to.
+They serve the Lord because they think that's what He requires if you're to get into the kingdom.
 There are some cults that even teach if you don't go to the mission field for a couple of years, you'll never make it.
 There are people within the framework of Christianity who serve the Lord strictly because they feel bound to do that or else God may pop their balloon, make life miserable for them.

 There are some people who serve the Lord because they want to be thought righteous.
 They want to be thought of as holy, as godly, as religious.
 There are some people who serve the Lord because of peer pressure.
 Everybody else is doing it and they've got to get on the bandwagon or they won't be accepted in the group.

-You can serve the Lord for many reasons.
-Out of your own ego, out of fear, out of legalism, out of intimidation.
+You can serve the Lord for many reasons, out of your own ego, out of fear, out of legalism, out of intimidation.
 But none of those is true spiritual service because all of that is external.
 It's all functionary.
 It's all going through the motions, cranking it out.
 I might add there are some people who serve the Lord, believe it or not, out of money.
 They do it for filthy lucre sake.
-Jesus now days is a commodity that sells, in case you haven't noticed.
+Jesus, nowadays, is a commodity that sells, in case you haven't noticed.

 Now let me go a step further and say that all of us who may serve the Lord from time to time because we really have a pure motive can find ourselves drawn into the other kind of service.
 There are times, for example, when I might preach because I have to preach.
-And it's mechanical and I've got to do it, if I don't do it you'll all come and we'll sing and you'll go home.
-And that will never do so I'll preach.
+And it's mechanical and I've got to do it.
+If I don't do it you'll all come and we'll sing and you'll go home.
+And that’ll never do, so I'll preach.
 It's a function.

-There might be times when you teach a Bible class or a Sunday-school class or something like that because you feel that if you don't do that, you're not going to be a part of the group because all your friends are doing it and you just go through the motions.
-You may do it sometimes so people will think you're spiritual, you may do it sometimes so you can have that leadership that you've always wanted.
+There might be times when you teach a Bible class or a Sunday school class or something like that because you feel that if you don't do that you're not going to be a part of the group because all your friends are doing it, and you just go through the motions.
+You may do it sometimes so people will think you're spiritual.
+You may do it sometimes so you can have that leadership that you've always wanted.
 It's possible to serve the Lord for money.
 I hate to admit the thing but it's true.
 There are times, you know, when somebody will call or write and say, "We'd like to have you come and speak."
-And my first thought is, "You know, the last time I went there they only gave me $25.00."
-And I say I would never think that, it must be the devil putting that in my mind because he tempts you that way.
+And my first thought is, "You know, the last time I went there they only gave me $25."
+And I say, I would never think that, it must be the devil putting that in my mind, because he tempts you that way.

 Almost 1900 years ago this passage was written.
-And yet though over 1900 years old, it still had a tremendous warmth.
+And yet, though over 1900 years old, it still has a tremendous warmth.
 It is just alive with affection.
 There is in these verses a tremendous sensitivity.
 There is a tenderness and a strength that just breathes its way through the letters and the words.
 As I read this over and over and over and over this week, it just seemed to me that I could sense Paul's great heart beating with love for the church he had never seen in Rome.
 It wasn't his church, he didn't found it.
 He had never met with that church.
-And it was not like him to build on another man's foundation as he says in chapter 16, so this was a very, very unusual passion that he had for this church.
-And as I read the message again, it seemed as though Paul was alive and his heart was beating and the thing was so fresh that it spoke to me of my own service for Christ right here and right now.
+And it was not like him to build on another man's foundation.
+This was a very, very unusual passion that he had for this church.
+And as I read the message again, it seemed as though Paul was alive, and his heart was beating, and the thing was so fresh that it spoke to me of my own service for Christ right here and right now.
 And I hope it will for you as well.

-Now he has already introduced the gospel in the first seven verses of Roman in a brief summary of what he'll unfold in the sixteen chapters.
+Now he has already introduced the gospel in the first seven verses of Romans in a brief summary of what he'll unfold in the sixteen chapters.
 He's already introduced the gospel.
-But before he moves into its full explanation which begins in the middle of verse 16, before he gets into that unfolding explanation that runs the length of the book, he wants to open up his heart and it's most important for him to do that because the people in Rome basically don't know him.
-And there might be the question, first of all, why is this man whom we've never met writing us this long epistle?
-Secondly, this great Apostle to the Gentiles, why has he never come to our city?
+But before he moves into its full explanation, which begins in the middle of verse 16, before he gets into that unfolding explanation that runs the length of the book, he wants to open up his heart.
+And it's most important for him to do that because the people in Rome basically don't know him.
+And there might be the question, first of all: Why is this man whom we've never met writing us this long epistle?
+Secondly, this great apostle to the Gentiles, why has he never come to our city?
 Doesn't he care about us?
 Is he going to treat us at arm's length?

 And so, I believe he wants to answer the question of why he is writing and why he has not come.
-And the answer is very simple, he's writing because he cares so deeply about their spiritual maturity and he hasn't come because although he's wanted to so desperately, God has never allowed him to come.
+And the answer is very simple.
+He's writing because he cares so deeply about their spiritual maturity, and he hasn't come because, although he's wanted to so desperately, God has never allowed him to come.
 But he has to say that so they'll understand.
 The Romans had never met him and the only way they could get an insight into his heart is if he opened his heart to them.
-So, what we have right here in verses 8 to 16, the first part of the verse, is the Apostle opening his heart to reveal the character of his service to Christ.
+And so, what we have right here in verses 8 to 16, the first part of the verse, is the apostle opening his heart to reveal the character of his service to Christ.
 It's a tremendous passage.
 We get a glimpse into the real Paul, behind that initiator and behind that intellectual, the spirit of the man.

-And I believe what he is saying is that my service comes from deep within me, not from the outside, not from the external.
-In my service, in the gospel of His Son which gospel he has already alluded to in the first seven verses, when I serve God in the gospel of His Son, I serve with my spirit.
+And I believe what he’s saying is that my service comes from deep within me, not from the outside, not from the external.
+In my service, in the gospel of His Son, which gospel he has already alluded to in the first seven verses; when I serve God in the gospel of His Son, I serve with my spirit.
 In other words, my inner man is what motivates me.
 My inner man is what drives me.
 It isn't what people think.
 It isn't what they pay me.
 It isn't peer pressure.
 It isn't legal obligation.
 It's in my heart to do this.
 It's in my spirit to do this.

 The best way to see that beautiful phrase is as an affirmation that his whole being, his whole heart, his whole mind, his whole soul, his whole spirit was in the service that he rendered.
 He's saying to them, "I'm not insincere.
 I am genuine."
 He's just saying it's an all out effort for me.